Fact-checked by the SnapMessages editorial team

 Check Forwarding Addresses and Filters

 Also audit your email filters.
-Hackers sometimes create filters that automatically delete or archive security alerts, password reset emails, and bank notifications — effectively blinding you to their continued activity.
-If you find any filters you did not create, delete them immediately.
+Hackers sometimes create filters that automatically delete or archive security alerts, password reset emails, and bank notifications, effectively blinding you to their continued activity.
+Any filter you did not create should be deleted immediately.

 Review Connected Apps and Active Sessions